ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 9: Add Test Contract

+We can run Solidity test for our precompile.
+In order to do so, we add an example smart contract and a test contract.
-Let's add our test contract to `./contract-examples/contracts`.
-This smart contract lets us interact with our precompile!
+This example smart contract lets us interact with our precompile.
 We cast the `HelloWorld` precompile address to the `IHelloWorld`interface.
 In doing so, `helloWorld` is now a contract of type `IHelloWorld` and when we call any functions on that contract, we will be redirected to the HelloWorld precompile address.
 The below code snippet can be copied and pasted into a new file called `ExampleHelloWorld.sol`: